neptune-ai/scale-examples/utils/monitoring_tools/pytorch_model_internals/README.md

 All benchmarks were performed using:
 - PyTorch 2.0+
-- A single RTX5000 GPU in an isolated cluster
+- A single RTX5000 GPU
-- Various model architecture size with Linear and Relu layers only
+- Various model architecture sizes with Linear and Relu layers only
 - Multiple tracking configurations for TorchWatcher
 - Generic numeric dataset
 - Training parameters: